behreajj/AsepriteOkHsl/.github/ISSUE_TEMPLATE/file-a-bug-report.md

 A clear and concise description of expected behavior.

 **Screenshots**
-Add screenshots to illustrate the bug.
+If possible, show the bug with screenshots.